zhaque44/clj-tests/README.md

 # Integration tests in clojure

-This talk is geared for those who are writing or working on back-end services in clojure.
+This project is geared for those who are writing or working on back-end services in clojure.
 Also, for individuals who want to learn clojure.

 ## Usage
     The goal is to use this project to practice and build your clojure skills & increase test coverage